 Together, we may co-author journal articles, chapters, blogs, and presentations.
-It is always good to discuss expectations about collaborative projects at the beginning of the project to avoid misunderstandings.

-Many professional societies and journals have strict guidelines on what constitutes "coauthorship."
-Co-authors should engage in all three of the following activities: 1) have planned & contributed to some component of the work leading to the paper or analysis of results; 2) have written a draft or revised the draft for intellectual content; 3) have given final review and approval for manuscript publication.
+Many professional societies and journals have strict guidelines on what constitutes "co-authorship."
+Co-authors should engage in all three activities: 1) have planned & contributed to some component of the work leading to the paper or analysis of results; 2) have written a draft or revised the draft for intellectual content; 3) have given final review and approval for manuscript publication.